elunna/nerfhack-changelog/README.md

 ### Rabid monsters
 This is a brand new mechanic, debuting in NerfHack!

-* The rabid rat has been removed and in its place any eligible monster can generate as a rabid version of itself.
-Any place in the code where rabid rats were previously, has been replaced with chickenrats.
 * There is a fairly small probability of a monster spawning rabid, but bats and coyotes always have a 1 in 10 chance of spawning infected.
 * Rabid is mostly limited to living mammals.
 Insects, birds, and lizards cannot contract it.